-If your application is approved, the BC PNP will issue you a Letter of Confirmation (work permit support letter) so you can apply to IRCC for a two-year work permit.
+If your application is approved, the BC PNP will issue you a letter of confirmation (also known as a work permit support letter) so you can apply to IRCC for a two-year work permit.
 This will enable you and your dependants to move to B.C. so you can start implementing your business plan.

-A work permit is the official document issued by the Government of Canada that allows a foreign national to legally work on a temporary basis in Canada.
+A work permit is the official document issued by the Government of Canada that allows a foreign national to work legally on a temporary basis in Canada.
 It does not confer status on Canada.
 The length of the temporary work permit may vary at the discretion of IRCC, but is usually two years.